How To Decode Food Labels

+Registered dietitian Sally is here to discuss how to decode food labels all the new lingo in order to make your grocery shopping experience a little easier.
 As time goes on and research unfolds, we’ve been hearing certain terms and phrases pop up more and more when it comes to diet culture and our food consumption.
-Registered dietitian Sally is here to de-code all the new lingo in order to make your groccery shopping experience a little easier.

-Here’s what some of the most common and popular statements really mean.
+Here’s what some of the most common and popular food label statements really mean.

 Just remember that the front of the package is mostly marketing.
-To get the full story, it’s important to flip over the package and read the ingredient list and nutrition facts panel.
+To decode the food label, it’s important to flip over the package and read the ingredient list and nutrition facts panel.